AinaTiavina/Blog/README.md

-This is among my project using the framework PHP(Symfony 5.3.10)
+This is among my project using the framework PHP (Symfony version 5.3.10)

 If anyone have another ideas of some features, don't hesitate to give your contribution.